qudix/commonlibsse-ng-template/README.md

-# CommonLibSSE-NG Template
+# CommonLibSSE-NG Plugin Template

-This is a basic plugin template for use with CommonLibSSE-NG.
+This is a basic plugin template using CommonLibSSE-NG.

 ### Dependencies
 * [XMake](https://xmake.io) [2.7.4+]